Hitijahujessy/KaruTranslator/README.md

 to ```df = pd.read_csv('csv_files/your_wordlist_filename.csv')```.
 Run ```tts_maker/main.py``` and all of the text-to-speech files will be created and saved as .mp3 files in the ```tts_files``` directory.

-### Not optimized
+### Note
-The applications are not that optimized because they were created during the beginning stages of Karu app and I didn't know too much abouy Python programming at that time.
+The applications are not that optimized because they were created during the beginning stages of Karu app and I didn't know too much about Python programming at that time.
 Maybe I will update the apps sometime to make the process easier and faster, but it's not a priority of mine right now.